UTC INSTITUTE FOR ADVANCED SYSTEMS ENGINEERING

 In 2013, UConn founded the UTC Institute for Advanced Systems Engineering (UTC-IASE) with financial support from the United Technologies Corporation.
 UTC's initial pledge of $10 million, spanning five years, helps the Institute to reach its goals on both short- and long-term bases:

-- Establish "industry outreach" activities; including a seminar series, a distinguished lecture program, and an international confrerence; with the objective o host internationally renowned scholars to engage a broad community of scientisist and engineers within UTC, UConn, and beyond.
+Establish industry outreach activities; including a seminar series, a distinguished lecture program, and an international conference; with the objective of hosting internationally renowned scholars to engage a broad community of scientist and engineers within UTC, UConn, and beyond.

 The UTC-IASE now serves as a hub for world-class research, project-based learning by globally-distributed teams of students, and industrial outreach activities focused on model-based systems engineering (MBSE) of complex systems that are built from, and are dependent on, the synergy of computational and physical components.
 The convergence of computation, communications, control, and intelligence enables cyber physical systems (CPS) to have learning and predictive capabilities able to adapt to changing situations.
 Motivated by the increasing complexity of advanced products and the digital revolution, the Institute trains engineers in urgently needed CPS-related disciplines that are pivotal to innovation and product enhancement in the globally competitive economy.
 The Institute is positioned to advance the science base of CPS and to accelerate its technological translation into sustained industrial growth.